Aritter33/Eportfolio/readme1.md

- ## Network Traffic Analysis with Wireshark
+ ## Flask Vulnerability Analysis and Security Fixes

 ## Objective
 The goal of this project is to develop a vulnerable Flask web application with common security flaws, including Cross-Site Scripting (XSS), SQL Injection, Broken Authentication, Security Misconfigurations, and Cross-Site Request Forgery (CSRF).
 After building the vulnerable application, we use Bandit, a static code analysis tool for Python, to identify and fix these vulnerabilities.
 The project demonstrates secure coding practices, vulnerability identification, and remediation techniques.